awsdocs/amazon-comprehend-developer-guide/doc_source/how-targeted-sentiment.md

 An entity in the **Entities** array includes a logical grouping \(called a co\-reference group\) of the entity mentions detected in the document\.
 Each entity has the following overall structure:

 ```
 {"DescriptiveMentionIndex": [0],
   "Mentions": [
      {mentionD},
      {mentionE}
     ]
 }
 ```

 An entity contains these fields:
 + **Mentions** – An array of mentions of the entity in the document\.
 The array represents a co\-reference group\.
-See [Co\-Reference Group](#how-targeted-sentiment-values) for an example\.
+See [Co\-reference group](#how-targeted-sentiment-values) for an example\.
 The order of mentions in the Mentions array is the order of their location \(offset\) in the document\.
 Each mention includes the sentiment score and group score for that mention\.
 The group score indicates the confidence level that these mentions belong to the same entity\.
 + **DescriptiveMentionIndex** – One or more index into the Mentions array that provides the best name for the entity group\.
 For example, an entity could have three mentions with **Text** values "ABC Hotel," “ABC Hotel,” and “it\.”
 The best name is “ABC Hotel,” which has a DescriptiveMentionIndex value of \[0,1\]\.

 Each mention includes the following fields